smitdagli05/multiagent-customer-service-system/README.md

 ## Technologies

-The Mattermost Support System leverages a combination of cutting-edge technologies and established software practices:
+This system leverages a combination of cutting-edge technologies and established software practices:

 - **crewai**: A versatile framework that allows for the creation, management, and execution of agent-based tasks.
 It provides the infrastructure for our agents, facilitating complex interactions and processes within our system.
 - **langchain_openai**: Integrates OpenAI's GPT models, specifically chosen for their state-of-the-art natural language processing capabilities.
 These models help in understanding customer queries and generating human-like responses.
-- **Python**: Chosen for its wide support and flexibility, Python serves as the foundation of our system, enabling rapid development and integration of various libraries and tools.
 - **JIRA API**: Used for tracking feature requests and bug reports, integrating directly with our project management workflow.
 This allows for seamless updates and tracking of issues raised by customers.
-- **Environment Variables and Configuration Management**: Utilizing libraries like `decouple` and `dotenv`, our system securely manages sensitive information, ensuring that API keys and other configurations are kept secure.

 These components and technologies work in concert to provide a responsive, accurate, and efficient support system that enhances the user experience and supports Mattermost's commitment to exceptional customer service.